edamla/mediterraneanagency/_books/2021-09-01-nothing-at-all.md

 doors once again.
 March of ‘65.
 He was born.
 Once you are born, It was inevitable to be dangled down from the hands of the midwife.
 What was not inevitable was being forgotten upside down.
-Com- pulsively...
+Compulsively...
 Since that day, everything has been collected incessantly.
 Now, all that everything is presented to you: “Hiçbirşey”
 <!--more-->